avaframe/AvaFrame/docs/moduleLog2Report.rst

 Currently, the report generation supports the following types:

 * title - creates a title header
+* avaName - includes a line with the avalanche directory
 * simName - includes a line with Simulation name in the header
+* time - includes a line with the date
 * list - creates a table with two columns where the keys and values are listed and the dictionary name is set as title
 * columns - creates a table with two rows and one column for each key and value pair and the dictionary name is set as title
 * image - creates a block with the dictionary name as title and prints the key as heading with the prefix *Figure* and plots the image provided as value